Melisandeimago/Melisandeimago/README.md

 ## Hi, I am Gabrielė 👋

+### Check out my data analytics projects in the repositories below

 ### About me:

 - 👯‍♀️ People-focused HR pro eager to crunch the numbers through a transition into data analytics.